All your questions? Answered.

 5. Why do the prices of ceremonial matcha vary so much between different companies?

 There is no standardized grading system for matcha.
 This means that any company can call their matcha "ceremonial grade", but it might be the equivalent of another company's culinary grade.
-So how do you know what matcha is good quality?
+So how do you know what matcha is of good quality?
 Check for five things: Color, texture, origin, ingredients, and price.

 High quality matcha is a vibrant, bright green color.
 Avoid matcha teas that look dusty, gray, or yellow in color.